 - The first 400GB will go just fine – straight into the Enterprise Tier

 - However I’ve now basically run out of space in the enterprise tier, the next 100GB I migrate is going to go straight into the Nearline pool – and potentially cause a significant application performance issue.

 - EasyTier will sort this performance problem out over time, but it will take time – and that’s not good for your users or your business.

 So what can you do about it?

-- Before starting migrations to the new pool – make sure that there is enough space to store the entirety of that volume in the Enterprise or SSD capacity.
+- Before starting migrations to the new pool – make sure that there is enough space to store the entirety of that volume in the Enterprise tier.
 If there isn’t then I’d strongly recommend waiting until there is before starting the next migration

 - Install V7.5 or later on your SVC/Storwize and enable the “EasyTier acceleration mode” on your system.
 This acceleration mode does two things: